UCT's deans are:

 Wardle has published 4 books, the latest of these (Suetonius: Life of Augustus) was published by the Oxford University Press in 2014.
 He has also published numerous peer-reviewed journal articles and book chapters.
 He earned a BA Literae Humaniores (1st class) in 1983, master of arts in 1987 and doctor of philosophy in 1989, all from Oxford University.

 Professor Andrews is a noted human rights scholar and activist and admitted as an advocate of the Supreme Court of South Africa.

-She was previously the associate dean for academic affairs at the City University of New York School of Law (CUNY), where she also sat on the Senate.
+She was previously associate dean for academic affairs at the City University of New York School of Law (CUNY), where she also sat on the Senate.
 Prior to joining CUNY, she was a professor of law and director of international studies at Valparaiso Law School in Indiana, USA.

-She began her teaching career at La Trobe University in Melbourne, Australia and since then has been tenured at four law schools in Australia and the USA.
+She began her teaching career at La Trobe University in Melbourne, Australia and since then has been tenured at 4 law schools in Australia and the USA.
 She has served on significant law school committees and the boards of public interest legal organisations as well as on business councils.

-She has published four books and over 50 articles that focus on international human rights law, comparative constitutional law, gender and racial equality, and the judiciary.
+She has published 4 books and over 50 articles that focus on international human rights law, comparative constitutional law, gender and racial equality, and the judiciary.
 Her most recent book, From Cape Town to Kabul: Rethinking Strategies for Pursuing Women's Human Rights, was published by Ashgate in 2012.

 Associate Professor Suellen Shay was appointed Dean in the Centre for Higher Education Development (CHED) on 1 September 2013.